rmerat/Caterra-1/CropRowDetection/README.md

 ```
 $ cd ../*your repo*
+$ pip install -r requirements.txt
 $ python main.py [picture/video]
 ```

-The argument are as follow :
+The arguments are as follow :
-- madatory argument : mode = 'picture' or 'video'
+- madatory : mode = 'picture' or 'video'
-- optional argument : -n = maximum number of crop row to be detected, default = 5
+- optional : -n = maximum number of crop row to be detected, default = 5
 - if mode = video :
-* optional argument : -k = number of frame before recalculation of the Hough transform, default = 5
+    * optional : -k = number of frame before recalculation of the Hough transform, default = 5
 - if mode = picture :
-* optional argument : -p = name of the file to be analyzed
+    * optional : -p = name of the file to be analyzed
-* optional argument : -e = evaluation on/off
+    * optional : -e = evaluation on/off

+## Output

+For Video Mode :
+- Annotated frames will be saved in *CropRowDetection/VideoDatasetResults* under the name *img_[idx].jpg*
+- Numerical results per frame will be saved in the same folder under the name *img_[idx]_Results.txt"*

+For Picture Mode :
+- Numerical results will be saved in *CropRowDetection/ImagesResults* under *[nameoftheoriginalimage]_Results.txt*
+- Annotated images will be saved under their original non-annotated name in the same folder